mwbrulhardt/canapi/docs/source/walkthrough.md

 })
 ```

-After you generate a client api using one of these methods, the client api is cached and for the rest of your session you will have access to the client api by using,
+After you generate a client using one of these methods, it is cached.
+For the rest of your session, you will have access to the client by using,